ForkingPaths2040/Pointual/README.md

 # Pointual

 An employee management app for a time and attendance policy.
+Effectively, admins and employees are presumably already available.
+An admin is able to track employees through their tardies and absences along with when they were documented after reaching certain levels of accumulation.

 - [Overview](#overview)
   - [Features](#features)